Degen-dev/Degeneracy/README.md

 ```

 Now check and see if your server is running!
 If it is, then good job, if it isn't, sorry D:

+## License

+This project is licensed under the BSD-3-Clause License.